markterweele/windows-itpro-docs/windows/configuration/shell-launcher/enable.md

 1. Select **Close** to close the **Windows Features** window.

 > [!NOTE]
-> Turning on Shell Launcher does not require a device restart.
+> Turning on Shell Launcher doesn't require a device restart.

 ## Enable Shell Launcher by calling WESL_UserSetting